Walk - Church Ope Cove

 The rocks at the top of the cliffs are the Purbeck Beds, from the Lulworth Foundation (see the Lulworth Cove & the Fossil Forest Walk), with a band of harder Portland Stone below them.
 These rocks mark a gradual change in the environment in which they were laid down, from deep seas to coastal swamps.
 This happened while sea levels were falling at the end of the Jurassic geological Period, between 147 and 142 million years ago.
 As the sea got shallower, the sediments that made up these rocks were laid down in warm seawater, and like the rest of Dorset's Jurassic Coast they are full of fossils, including plants such as the fossilised tree outside the Portland Heights Hotel on Priory Road.
 If you examine some of the limestone blocks scattered around Portland, you will find that many of them contain shells and ammonites.
 All these rocks were formed in horizontal strata, or layers, but Earth movements caused by the continents of Africa and Europe colliding during a mountain-building period, known as the Alpine Orogeny, tilted Portland's plateau around 30 million years ago, resulting in its distinctive wedge shape.

 The undercliffs along here were created by a series of landslips, the largest of which - the Great Southwell landslip - occurred in 1734, between Durdle Pier and Freshwater Bay.
-It was Britain's second largest recorded landslide, and the area of remote wilderness that it created made it a haven for wildlife.
-Springs at the top of the cliffs soak through into the soil, and goats have recently been introduced to keep down the scrub with their grazing, which enables a rich variety of more delicate plants to thrive.
+It was Britain's second-largest recorded landslide, and the area of remote wilderness that it created made it a haven for wildlife.
+Springs at the top of the cliffs soak through into the soil, and 10 British Primitive goats have been introduced to keep down the scrub with their grazing, which enables a rich variety of more delicate plants to thrive.
 Low-growing herbs such as wild thyme, small scabious and the tiny-flowered squinancywort flourish in the limestone grasslands, as well as the creeping plants horseshoe and kidney vetches and bird's-foot trefoil.
 These attract a wide range of butterflies and moths, including a species of silver-studded blue butterfly that is unique to Portland, as well as red-and-black Burnet moths that fly in the daytime, and the hummingbird hawkmoth, a European immigrant that really does resemble a hummingbird.
 There are also many species of rare lichens, liverworts and mosses.

 The Young Offender Institution started life as HM Prison Portland The Grove in 1848, when convicts working in the Grove quarries built their own cells (see the Portland Plateau Walk).
 Today it is a rehabilitation centre for prisoners aged 18-21.